Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/index.md

  ampli.songPlayed({ title: ‘Song #1’ })
  ```

  The Ampli Wrapper is a light wrapper for untyped Amplitude SDKs.
+The Unreal, Unity, and Flutter SDKs aren't supported.

 ## Amplitude SDK